 It's difficult to make a direct comparison between Ken Dychtwald's body types and Steven Kessler's body types, as they are described differently and the characteristics associated with each are also different.
 However, one could make some similarities, for instance:

-Both Steven Kessler and Ken Dychtwald have acknowledged the influence of Wilhelm Reich's theories on their own work.
+Both Steven Kessler and Ken Dychtwald have acknowledged the influence of Wilhelm Reich’s theories on their own work.
 Reich, a psychoanalyst and student of Sigmund Freud, developed a method called Characterology, which suggests that emotional and psychological issues can manifest physically in the body.
-He believed that the way in which a person holds themselves, their posture and muscle tone, can indicate the presence of certain emotional and psychological issues.
-He identified five character types, each with its own distinct physical characteristics and emotional tendencies which he believed that were formed in response to specific emotional and psychological issues in childhood.
+He believed that the way in which a person holds themselves, their posture, and muscle tone can indicate the presence of certain emotional and psychological issues.
+He identified five character types, each with its own distinct physical characteristics and emotional tendencies, which he believed were formed in response to specific emotional and psychological issues in childhood.

-Steven Kessler, in his theory of five personality patterns, states that his theory is based on Reich's characterology.
-He believes that the five body types he identified have a direct relationship to the five character types that Reich identified, and that each personality pattern is related to specific emotional and psychological issues that a person may have experienced in childhood.
+Steven Kessler, in his theory of five personality patterns, states that his theory is based on Reich’s characterology.
+He believes that the five body types he identified directly relate to the five character types that Reich identified and that each personality pattern is related to specific emotional and psychological issues that a person may have experienced in childhood.

 It's important to note that while both Kessler's and Dychtwald's theories are based on Reich's characterology, it's not widely accepted in the scientific community and it has not been supported by scientific research.
 Additionally, the relationship between a person's physical appearance and their personality or emotional tendencies is complex and multifaceted, and it's important to consult with a qualified professional in the field of psychology for a formal diagnosis and treatment of any mental health concerns.